Qcent/VideoSharePython/README.md

-# VideoSharePython
+# Qvid - Video Streaming Application for Windows
-Demo "Video" streaming app for windows written in python. will continually screenshot your desktop, web cam, and *some* windows programs naitively. compress and send the images in a stream over a tcp connection to a single machine.
+Qvid is a demo video streaming application for Windows, written in Python.
+It allows you to capture screenshots of your desktop, webcam, and selected windows programs.
+The captured images are compressed and sent as a continuous stream over a TCP connection to a single machine.

+## Features

+- **Desktop, Webcam, and Window Capture**: Qvid enables you to capture screenshots of your desktop, webcam feed, and specific windows programs directly from your Windows operating system.
+- **Real-time Compression**: The captured images are efficiently compressed in real-time to optimize the data transmission and reduce bandwidth usage.
+- **TCP Streaming**: Qvid establishes a TCP connection between the client and server, enabling the seamless transfer of the compressed image stream to a single machine.

 ## Usage
 `python Qvid.py [-n HOST] [-p PORT] [-m MODE]`
 ### Arguments
 The script accepts the following arguments:

     -n HOST, --host HOST: The IP address of the host/server.
 As a Client you conect to host address.